Christ the Teacher Institute

-- The Kenneth C. Simpson Essay Prize is awarded to the student in any discipline who writes the best essay on the influence or foundations of Catholic thought in his or her discipline.
-The prize consists of $1,000 and the opportunity for a public lecture on campus.
+- The Kenneth C. Simpson Essay Prize is awarded to the student in any discipline who writes the best essay on the influence or foundations of Catholic thought or imagination in his or her discipline.
+Essay is due the 3rd week of spring quarter.
+The winner receives $1,000 and the opportunity for a public lecture on campus.
 Learn more>

 Explore each of these programs further — and find details and program applications — at the links above or to your left.

 The Christ the Teacher Institute is directed by Dr. Mary Deeley, who holds an M.Div from Yale University and a PhD in Hebrew Bible and Early Christian Literature from Northwestern University.
 She has taught, worked, and ministered in academic settings since 1978.
 Mary is the author of a Mothers, Lovers, Priests, Prophets, and Kings: What the Old Testament Tells Us About God and Ourselves, Daybreaks: Daily Reflections for Advent and Christmas, and Remembering God: Resting in the Midst of Life all published by Liguori Press, as well as numerous reflections and articles on the bible, lectionary readings, scripture, campus ministry, and young adults.
 Mary is also a frequent speaker on such diverse topics as Evangelization, Discernment, Preaching, Liturgical and Celtic Spirituality, Prayer, and Ministry and Leadership.
 She particularly enjoys working with young adults in formation and discernment.
 Dr. Deeley interacts personally with the students and teaches some of the seminars for Christ the Teacher.
 She serves as an advisor to all Catholic Scholars and as the Pastoral Associate for the Sheil Catholic Center.